jboss-switchyard/quickstarts/camel-saxon/Readme.md

 ----------
 1. Start EAP in standalone mode:

-${AS}/bin/standalone.sh

-2. Build and deploy the Quickstart :

-mvn install -Pdeploy
+${KARAF_HOME}/bin/karaf

+2. Add the features URL for the respective version of SwitchYard.
+Replace {SWITCHYARD-VERSION}
+with the version of SwitchYard that you are using (ex.
+2.0.0):

+karaf@root> features:addurl mvn:org.switchyard.karaf/switchyard/{SWITCHYARD-VERSION}/xml/features

+3. Install the feature for the camel-saxon quickstart :

+karaf@root> features:install switchyard-quickstart-camel-saxon

 3. Use the CamelSaxonClient class to send a request message to the GreetingService.
-The client can be run from the command-line using:

-mvn exec:java -Pkaraf
+The client can be run from the command-line using: mvn exec:java -Pkaraf

 Enter a name "Garfield" or whatever you like.

 4. Undeploy the quickstart:

-mvn clean -Pdeploy
+karaf@root> features:uninstall switchyard-quickstart-camel-saxon

 Expected Output